-Progressive Conservative MLA Barbara Adams today renewed her call for a refreshed Continuing Care Assistant (CCA) Bursary program in Nova Scotia.
+Progressive Conservative MLA Barbara Adams has renewed her call for a refreshed Continuing Care Assistant (CCA) Bursary program in Nova Scotia.

 “CCAs are competent and compassionate professionals who improve the lives of the people they care for,” Adams said.
 “I believe that increasing the number of CCAs in Nova Scotia through a bursary program is an important component to improving our broken healthcare system.”

 In 2011, recruitment bursaries of 70 per cent of the cost of tuition, or a maximum of $4,000, was available to new recruits.
 The bursary program no longer exists.